-The accompanying video demonstrates results obtained using the Toyota HSR.
+The accompanying videos demonstrate results obtained using the Toyota HSR.
 These include:

-- Natural speech interaction using a dialogue manager that understands the context of a conversation and uses the context to disambiguate utterances. - The robot's sensor's give it an awareness of its surroundings and, coupled with mapping, an awareness of space.
-This augments the dialogue manager's understanding of context beyond what is directly contained in the conversation. - the dialogue system has been integrated with a planner.
-Spoken commands are interpreted by the dialogue system and, using its background knowledge, it is able to transform the spoken commands into PDDL goal structures for a planner. - Planning actions include combining vision, 3D spatial representations, natural language reasoning and path planning.
+- Natural speech interaction using a dialogue manager that understands the context of a conversation and uses the context to disambiguate utterances. - The robot's sensor's give it an awareness of its surroundings and, coupled with mapping and knowledge contained in the world model, an awareness of space and objects in the environment. - The vision system is capable of object recognition and tracking, human pose estimation and ray tracing of arms to provide real-world context to dialogue.
+The robot can differentiate between human users through facial recognition and texture matching. - A state machine is used as the planner which takes input from the dialogue manager. - Planning actions combining vision, knowledge from the world model, person recognition, natural language reasoning, path planning and manipulation. - Manipulation makes use of the Toyota HSRB interface